stanleylhs/authgear-webflow-demo/README.md

 *   Display standard and custom user information in a protected section.
 *   Create and manage gated content visible only to logged-in users.

+You can check the end product of this guide in [here](https://authgear-webflow-test.webflow.io/), you can also clone the Webflow project here.

 ### Prerequisites

 *   An active **Authgear account**.
 If you don't have one, you can [sign up for free](https://www.authgear.com/cloud).